|

 The University

-along with new secondary drives, focus motor, focus
+with new secondary drives, focus motor, focus encoding, the automation

-the three motors and all secondary gearing from the
+We removed the three motors and all secondary gearing

 The focus motor was replaced with a new